-Governments in Iceland have encouraged exploration for geothermal resources and research into the various ways geothermal energy can be utilized.
-This work began in the 1940s at the State Electricity Authority, and was later, for decades, in the hands of its successor, the National Energy Authority (Orkustofnun), which was established in 1967.
-The aim has been to acquire general knowledge of geothermal resources and make the utilization of this resource profitable for the national economy.
+Governments in Iceland have encouraged the exploration for geothermal resources, as well as research into the various ways geothermal energy can be utilized.
+This work began in the 1940s at The State Electricity Authority, and was later, for decades, in the hands of its successor, The National Energy Authority (Orkustofnun), established in 1967.
+The aim has been to acquire general knowledge about geothermal resources and make the utilization of this resource profitable for the national economy.